Kakaban Island (Jelly Fish Lake)

 The lake is located in the middle of the island, and was once a lagoon (around 2 million years ago) Over 1000s of years the rocks rose above the sea level creating the lake, which again over 1000s of years turned from salt water to brackish water.
 As a result the jelly fish and other marine life within the lake evolved separately from the rest of the world creating a truly unique habitat of stingless Jellyfish!

-We take our guests to the lake during the surface interval (we believe this is the most unique surface interval in the world!
-J) It's a short 10 minute walk through the island to get to the lake where you can swim with 1000s of stingless jelly fish (see video) Please note that as the lake is a national park you will need to pay the entrance fee on arrival which is IDR25'000 (a bit under USD$2)
+We take you to the lake during the surface interval (we believe this is the most unique surface interval in the world!)
+It's a short 10 minute walk through the island to get to the lake where you can swim with 1000s of stingless jelly fish (see video) Please note that as the lake has an entrance fee on arrival which is IDR25'000 (a bit under USD$2).
+To preserve the lake we adhere to the local rules: No fins, no sunscreen (you can wear your wetsuit!), and no jumping from the jetty.

 Kakaban is not only about the Jelly Fish Lake-the diving around Kakaban Island is WORLD CLASS as well and will leave even the most seasoned divers speechless!